 Holdings typically charge subsidiaries for services, financing, or intellectual property.
 Pricing must comply with OECD Transfer Pricing Guidelines (arm's length principle):

-Pricing non-compliance invites assessment by both DGFiP (France) and FTA (UAE).
+Pricing non-compliance invites assessment by both DGFIP (France) and FTA (UAE).
 GEOTAX prepares comprehensive transfer pricing documentation per OECD standards: functional analysis, economic analysis, comparable data, sensitivity analysis.
 This documentation is defensible in any tax authority review.

 French Anti-Abuse Provisions: Articles 209 B, 123 bis CGI and Abuse of Law